 Step 2: Drying

 Once pretreated, the aluminum part undergoes a drying process.
-This step is crucial to ensure the removal of any residual moisture that could interfere with the powder coating process.
+This step is crucial to remove any residual moisture that could interfere with the powder coating process.

 Step 3: Powder Application

-This is the stage where the actual powder coating takes place using electrostatic spray.
+This stage is where the actual powder coating takes place using electrostatic spray.
 The dry powder, usually a blend of polymer resins, pigments, flow agents, and other ingredients, is electrostatically charged and sprayed onto the aluminum surface.
 Due to the part’s opposing electrical charge, the powder particles adhere uniformly.

 Step 4: Curing

-After the powder has been applied, the aluminum part enters a curing oven.
+After applying the powder, the aluminum part enters a curing oven.
 The part is heated to a specified temperature, usually between 375°F (190°C) and 400°F (205°C), allowing the powder to melt and flow over the surface.
 After a set duration, the part is cooled, solidifying the powder into a hard, protective layer.

 Step 5: Inspection and Quality Control